UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint4/documentation.md

 `localhost:5000/users/:id`
 This endpoint will get the user info of the user with the given id

+`localhost:5000/users/followers/:type/:id`
+If type is 'followers', this endpoint get all followers of the user with the given id.
+If type is 'following', this endpoint get all users that the user with the given id is following.

+`localhost:5000/users/:username`
+This endpoint will get the user info of the user with the given username

+`localhost:5000/logout`
+This will logout a user, destroying their authentication token in the process.

+`localhost:5000/loggedIn`
+Endpoint returns true and the user info if logged in, otherwise false and null

+`localhost:5000/commentOwner/:id`
+Checks if the user owns the comment with the given id.
+Precondition: User must be logged in

+`localhost:5000/postOwner/:id`
+Checks if the user owns the post with the given id.
+Precondition: User must be logged in

 ### POST
 `localhost:5000/community`
 This endpoint is used for creating a new social media post.
 The endpoint takes the provided title, description, and image and creates a new